oVirt/ovirt-site/source/template/detailedhotplug.html.md

               'UUID': 'shared disk UUID',                <--- Should be passed on of 3 options: (poolID, domainID, imageID, volumeID) or GUID or UUID
               'GUID': 'shared disk GUID'}]

-A new vdsm errors will be added: FailedToPlugDisk(45) and FailedToUnPlugDisk(46) Additonal change will be done during createVM operation :
+New vdsm errors will be added: FailedToPlugDisk(45) and FailedToUnPlugDisk(46) An additional change will be done during createVM operation :
-A disk which is unplugged but attached to vm will not be passed to vdsm in order to run VM without it
+A disk which is unplugged but attached to a VM will not be passed to vdsm in order to run VM without it

 #### Events

 ### Dependencies / Related Features and Projects

-The changes will be done at vdsm side and GUI and Rest API.
+The changes will be done at vdsm side and GUI and API.
-At vdsm side will be addded supports for a new verbs defined above.
+At vdsm side will be addded support for a new verbs as defined above.
-At GUI and Rest API will be added a new changes in order to support a new functionality at Backend Side.
+At GUI and API will be added new changes in order to support the new functionality at engine side.

 ### Documentation / External references